 Otto von Bismarck (1815–1898), the “Iron Chancellor,” unified Germany in three wars and came to embody everything brutal and ruthless about Prussian culture.
 The real Bismarck had a different character—a hypochondriac, a brilliant and well-read man, a convert to an extreme form of Protestant mysticism, and one of the few Prussians who never served in the king’s army.

 Otto von Bismarck’s background was very unusual for somebody of his aristocratic status.
 He had a thoroughly middle-class education, and it gave him a peculiar status in Prussian life.
 He never served in the Prussian army, which meant that for some old Prussian types, he was a “pen-pusher”; and of course, he was too clever, and cleverness isn’t a virtue among aristocrats.
 They like good, solid chaps, but not people who are too bright.

-	Learn more: The First World War and Its Legacy
+Learn more about The First World War and Its Legacy

 Otto von Bismarck was born on the family estate Schönhausen, in the Mark of Brandenburg, on April 1, 1815.
 His father was from a very old Brandenburg aristocratic family.
 Bismarck used to say that the Bismarcks were more noble than the Hohenzollerns, the ruling house, because they were older, but his mother, Wilhelmine Mencken, was bourgeois, the daughter of a prominent Prussian civil servant.